Meshes browses every mesh asset in your place — MeshPart.MeshId, SpecialMesh.MeshId, and FileMesh.MeshId references.

 • Triangle budget: Pay attention to high triangle counts.
 A single mesh with 50k+ triangles can drag down mobile performance.
 Use the Performance Audit tool to catch these.

-• Unresolved meshes: If triangle data shows “N/A,” the mesh may be private, moderated, or not accessible through Open Cloud.
+• Unresolved meshes: If triangle data shows “N/A,” the mesh may be private, moderated, or not accessible through Roblox’s API.

 • Draco-encoded meshes: The app bundles the Draco decoder for previewing compressed mesh geometry.